Messier 42 - The Great Orion Nebula

 The Annotated Image

-An annotated image of the Horsehead and FLame Nebulae was created by using Pixinsight’s ImageSolver and AnnotateImage Scripts.
+An annotated image of the Horsehead and Flame Nebulae was created by using Pixinsight’s ImageSolver and AnnotateImage Scripts.

 The Location in the Sky